 thirtysomethings, is a great place to stay with a family.

-Berlin is a great year-round city with plenty of parks for kids to play in during spring, summer and autumn and fantastic nostalgic and gingerbread-fuelled xmas markets in November.
+Berlin is a great year-round city with plenty of parks for kids to play in during spring, summer and autumn, and fantastic gingerbread-fuelled Christmas markets and fairs in November and December.

 Children under 6 go free; extra beds incur a small cost and cots are free.